mayaealexander/AutoDocs/docs/fibonacci.md

 ```

-### Step 2: Print the first 10 Fibonacci numbers
+### Step 2: Call function and print result
-This step demonstrates the function by printing the first 10 Fibonacci numbers.
+This step calls the Fibonacci function with n=10 and prints the resulting list of numbers.

 ```python
 print(fibonacci(10))